 Mechanical levelers, for example, require more physical effort and time to operate, even though their sensitive parts, like springs, will fail and need to be repaired more often than hydraulic systems.
-While wheel chocks similarly depend on someone having to move them in and out of position, again, taking more time, without assurance they won’t slip or be misplaced, unlike with automatic vehicle restraints.
+Wheel chocks, similarly, depend on someone having to move them in and out of position; again, taking more time, without assurance they won’t slip or be misplaced, unlike with vehicle restraints that are automatic.

 3. OUTDATED CONTROLS

 Frequently the single greatest cause of failure between truck drivers, material handlers, and dock equipment is miscommunication.

-And if your warehouse is high-volume and fast-paced, then the chances for mixed signals, or no signals at all, becomes concerning for all.
+And if your warehouse is high-volume and fast-paced, then the chances for mixed signals becomes concerning for all.

-But it’s not like you can rely on outdated loading dock technology to fix it, when it’s their capability that’s lacking in the first place, such as security controls that aren’t integrated to activate vehicle restraints, sectional doors, levelers and lights when needed, cluttering shipment protocols, instead of streamlining them into a safe and efficient process, operable within an interconnected master control panel at your automatic command.
+But it’s not like you can rely on outdated loading dock technology to fix it, when it’s their capability that’s lacking in the first place, such as security controls that aren’t integrated to activate vehicle restraints, sectional doors, levelers and lights when needed, cluttering shipment protocols, instead of streamlining them into a safe and efficient process, operable within an interconnected master control panel at your command instantly.